 In some cases it may be prudent to replace the whole conservatory roof, as doing so may eliminate other problems inherent in older, inferior products.

 Replacement roofs are made to fit the existing frames and walls, so they are quick to fit and there is no need for the additional cost and inconvenience of frame and building work.
 Replacing a roof also provides an opportunity to change the style of roof, which could add a totally new look to your conservatory.

 Unfortunately, wooden conservatories do not fare quite so well against our harsh seasons, particularly if they have not been regularly maintained.
 A timber conservatory from the likes of Amdega, Wicks, Portland, Baltic Pine and B&Q can have lots of character and nostalgia, so replacing them can be a tough and costly decision.
 That is when a timber glazing solution should be considered.

-Our sister company, Truly PVC Supplies, sells conservatory, window and door parts and can supply the AluKAP and Sunwood Timber Glazing Systems, which include all components necessary to seal a timber roof.
+Our parent company, Truly PVC Limited, sells conservatory, window and door parts and can supply the ALUKAP and Sunwood Timber Glazing Systems, which include all components necessary to seal a timber roof.